JuliaDocs/DemoCards.jl/docs/src/concepts.md

 * `assets` is a preserved name for `DemoCards.jl` to escape preprocessing
 * `config.json` is used to tell `DemoCards.jl` more informations of current folder.

-To free you from managing/re-organizing demo structure, there're two other decisions here:
+To free you from managing/re-organizing demo structure, some decisions are made here:

-* each folder maintains a `config.json`
+* maintain a `config.json` in each folder
-* path informations are always relative path
+* always use relative path
+* all information is supplementary and hence optional

+!!! note

+    If you've specified orders in `config.json`, then for every new demos, you need to add its filename to `order`. `DemoCards.jl` isn't smart enough to guess what you really want.

 ---